glouppe/info8006-introduction-to-ai/lecture2.md

 .width-100[![](figures/lec2/pacman-reflex2.png)]
 ]
 ]
-.caption[For example, a simple reflex agent moves to a dot if there is one in its neighborhood.<br>No planning is involved to take this decision. ]
+.caption[For example, a simple reflex agent based on condition-action rules could move<br>
+         to a dot if there is one in its neighborhood.
+         No planning is involved to take this decision. ]

 .Q[[Q]] Can a reflex agent be rational?